-If the study described in para.
+off the study described in para.
 854.1 indicates that the established maximum allowable operating pressure of a section of pipeline or main is not commensurate with existing Location Class 2, 3, or 4, and such section is in satisfactory physical condition, the maximum allowable operating pressure of that section shall be confirmed or revised within 18 months following completion of the study as follows:

-- (a) If the section involved has been previously tested in place for not less than 2 hr, the maximum allowable operating pressure shall be confirmed or reduced so that it does not exceed that allowed in Table 854.1-1. - (b) If the previous test pressure was not high enough to allow the pipeline to retain its MAOP or to achieve an acceptable lower MAOP in the Location Class according to (a) above, the pipeline may either retain its MAOP or become qualified for an acceptable lower MAOP if it is retested at a higher test pressure for not less than 2 hr in compliance with the applicable provisions of this Code.
+- (a) If the section involved has been previously tested in place for not less than 2 hr, the maximum allowable operating pressure shall be confirmed or reduced so that it does not exceed that allowed in Table 854.1-1. - (b) If the previous test pressure was not high enough to allow the pipeline to retain its MAOP or to achieve an acceptable lower MAOP in the Location Class according to (a), the pipeline may either retain its MAOP or become qualified for an acceptable lower MAOP if it is retested at a higher test pressure for not less than 2 hr in compliance with the applicable provisions of this Code.
 If the new strength test is not performed during the 18-month period following the Location Class change, the MAOP must be reduced so as not to exceed the design pressure commensurate with the requirements of Chapter IV at the end of the 18-month period.
-If the test is performed any time after the 18-month period has expired, however, the MAOP may be increased to the level it would have achieved if the test had been performed during that 18-month period. - (c) An MAOP that has been confirmed or revised according to (a) or (b) above shall not exceed that established by this Code or previously established by applicable editions of the B31.8 Code.
-Confirmation or revision according to para.
-854.2 shall not preclude the application of section 857. - (d) Where operating conditions require that the existing maximum allowable operating pressure be maintained, and the pipeline cannot be brought into compliance as provided in (a), (b), or (c) above, the pipe within the area of the Location Class change shall be replaced with pipe commensurate with the requirements of Chapter IV, using the design factor obtained from Table 841.1.6-1 for the appropriate Location Class.
+If the test is performed any time after the 18-month period has expired, however, the MAOP may be increased to the level it would have achieved if the test had been performed during that 18-month period.

+Table 854.1-1 Location Class